Yellow Trumpets Nightshades - Deadly & Otherwise

 The true proof of damaging diets is demographics.
 No correlation has been found linking bad health to high consumption of nightshades nor any correlation with shortened lifespan in nightshade consuming populations.
 Ireland and Germany are still populated despite heavy consumption of potatoes, Italy has not suffered from tomatoes nor Asia from eggplants - and the whole world has survived chilis.

 Most nightshade plants are mildly toxic and some are very toxic so you should eat only the parts commonly consumed and found safe.
 I remember some dingy '70s health food advocate writing, "We throw away what is probably the most nutritious part of the potato, the sprouts".
-I hope nobody followed her suggestion.
+I hope nobody followed her suggestion - it wouldn't kill you, but it might make you quite sick.

 Nightshades contain more or less of the alkaloid nerve toxin Solanine, particularly in the green parts and sometimes in the berries, but the parts commonly eaten contain none or negligible amounts.
 Potatoes exposed to light have some in the skin to the extent it has turned green, and it is said some people are sensitive to this but I've never noticed a problem with greenish potatoes, even when only lightly cooked.
 Your mileage may vary.

-Solanine toxins are destroyed by thorough cooking, so even the deadly Black Nightshade berries have been used safely in preserves and pies.
-This detox technique explains why early Italian tomato sauces were long cooked, presuming all nightshade berries needed the detox treatment.
-Today even raw tomato sauces are commonly used in Italy.
+Solanine toxins are destroyed by thorough cooking, so even the toxic Black Nightshade berries have been used safely in preserves and pies.
+This detox technique explains why some early Italian tomato sauces were long cooked, presuming all nightshade berries needed the detox treatment (there were also economic reasons).
+Today even raw tomato sauces are commonly used in Italy, and most sauces are cooked for a short time.

 ©Andrew Grygus - agryg@clovegaden.com - Photos on this page not otherwise credited are © cg1 - Linking to and non-commercial use of this page permitted